-Alcoholism and drug addiction is a family disease, as in affects not only the alcoholic/addict but everyone in their family and friend system.
+Alcoholism and drug addiction is a family disease that affects not only the alcoholic/addict but everyone in their family and friend system.
 As such, recovery from the disease of alcoholism and addiction is vital not only for the user but also for the families of the user.
 Support groups, such as Al-Anon, are intended for such recovery.
-Located in numerous cities across the globe, any individual directly affected by alcoholism or addiction, whether it be a parent, sibling, a close relative or friend, is encouraged to take part in group Al-Anon meetings for their own recovery.
+Located in numerous cities across the globe, any individual directly affected by alcoholism or addiction, whether a parent, sibling, close relative, or friend, is encouraged to participate in group Al-Anon meetings for recovery.

 About Al-Anon Support Groups

-Founded in 1951, Louis W., the wife of Bill Wilson (the co-creator of Alcoholics Anonymous) and Anne B. sought to create a group that could bring support to the family members of those impacted by the disease of alcoholism and addiction in their loved one’s life.
+Founded in 1951, Louis W., the wife of Bill Wilson (the co-creator of Alcoholics Anonymous) and Anne B. sought to create a group that could support the family members of those impacted by alcoholism and addiction in their loved one’s life.
 Following the 12-Steps of A.A., Al-Anon mirrors A.A. principles but with a slightly different intention.
 While A.A. faces a mental obsession with alcohol or drugs, Al-Anon typically faces an obsession with the person suffering from the addiction.
-As such, family members in Al-Anon learn to “detach with love” from the alcoholic/addict in order to live a life full of freedom and peace, regardless if their loved one is drinking or not.
+As such, family members in Al-Anon learn to “detach with love“ from the alcoholic/addict to live a life full of freedom and peace, regardless if their loved one is drinking or not.

-This support group can be beneficial because there is a great opportunity to learn through the experiences of other members on how they have handled/recovered from the devastating effects of alcoholism/addiction in their family.
-Individuals in Al-Anon gain a better understanding of addiction, how their own recovery is essential to their well-being, and strength and hope when coping with a family member’s alcoholism.
+This support group can be beneficial because there is a great opportunity to learn through the experiences of other members how they have handled/recovered from the devastating effects of alcoholism/addiction in their family.
+As a result, individuals in Al-Anon can better understand addiction, how their recovery is essential to their well-being, and strength and hope when coping with a family member’s alcoholism.
 Furthermore, Al-Anon provides members with the tools necessary when learning to let go of the need to stop their loved one’s drinking problem.
-Learning that they aren’t the cause of the addiction, they can’t cure the addiction, and they can’t control the addiction is vital in one’s own recovery in this support group.
+Learning that they aren’t the cause of the addiction, they can’t cure the addiction, and they can’t control the addiction is vital in one’s recovery in this support group.

 Are Al-Anon Support Group Meetings Right for You?

-Attending an Al-Anon meeting for the first time may be intimidating, although, the support, love, and encouragement often gained in these meetings is extremely valuable to one’s own growth and recovery.
-Remembering that each person has been through something similar as you can help alleviate the stress of feeling alone.
+Attending an Al-Anon meeting for the first time may be intimidating.
+Still, the support, love, and encouragement often gained in these meetings are extremely valuable to one’s growth and recovery.
+In addition, remember that each person has been through something similar, as you can help alleviate the stress of feeling alone.
 However, there are some questions you can ask yourself if contemplating attending an Al-Anon meeting to see if this support group is right for you:

 - Do you feel the need to control your loved one’s problem with drugs/alcohol?